neams-th-coe/cardinal/doc/content/source/problems/OpenMCCellAverageProblem.md

 [command line parameters](https://docs.openmc.org/en/stable/usersguide/scripts.html).
 Because
-1) all of these settings can also be controlled through the XML files, and 2) most of OpenMC's command line parameters control features related to debugging, Cardinal does not propagate any OpenMC command line parameters to the OpenMC initialization stage when using the Cardinal executable.
+1) all of these settings can also be controlled through the XML files, and 2) most of OpenMC's command line parameters control features related to debugging, Cardinal does not propagate any *OpenMC* command line parameters to the OpenMC initialization stage when using the Cardinal executable.
+The only exception is that we specify the number of threads on the command line with `--n-threads=<threads>`, a MOOSE command line parameter (in other words, OpenMC's command line specification of threads with `-s <threads>` is ignored.
 If you want to use any of OpenMC's command line features, we recommend running with the `openmc` executable built as part of Cardinal's compilation process.